Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 If you downloaded python via the installation script, you can simply uncheck the box.

 #### Study Settings
-Here you can fill in the ID of the user as well as the ID of the current condition you are running th eexperiment on.
+Here you can fill in the ID of the user (User ID), the ID of the current condition you are running the experiment on (Condition ID), as well as the ID of the current group (Group ID).
 This ensures sortable results.

 #### Warm Start & Perfect Rating Settings